jkenney0501/dbt_superstore_dim_model/README.md

 from dim_dates
 ```

-## Building the Dimensional Model in our Consumption Layer
+## Building the Dimensional Model/Star Schema in our Consumption Layer

 Why do we do this?
 This (a star schema) has become a standard for intuitive and functionaly performant data consumption from our downstream users.
 Given we do the SCD's and the join logic, the heacy lifting so to sepak is domne and the data is denormalized so its easier to understand.
 Not to mention, in dimensional modeling, we are attempting to always capture a business process to measure.
 Our fact does just this and our dimensions add contex to our fact.
 In short, this make things really easy to understand and document for our stakeholders/downstream data consumers.
 It also lessens the burden of utilizing a lot of joins for one ad hoc report or standard business intellifence on a normal cadence.
+You'll note that I use a histroy and current table.
+Thi sis manily b/c our current employees should only contain those with the status of 'A' where host contains the entire history of the employee, active or not.
+That same is applied for all SCD's.
+We use the hist where is_current = 1 to join to the fact.

+Another important caveat: I use surrogate keys that are hash based keys.
+These are generally more efficient for joins (our downstream users will join the dims/fact) given they reference a hash map.
+There is a bit of optimization happening with that design.

 Additionally, we add contracts to this layer to ensure and enforce constrainst/data types for consistency.
 Documentation is also a key factor here so we can define everything for our downstream users.
 The theme here is to really understand our data consumers (though this not entirtely possible, we do our best) and keep it simple.
 The more complexity you add, the hard thingsd get to fix laster for someome else that  may not understaqnd your logic at all.